-- i.
-In line with the Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with relevant graduate education, experience in specialized areas, and Navy Professional Military Education and Joint Professional Military Education (JPME).
+- In accordance with the Naval Education Strategy 2023 and Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with graduate education relevant to naval warfighting, experience in specialized areas, Navy Professional Military Experience (PME) and Joint PME (JPME).
 In May 2018, the Unrestricted Line (URL) instituted a board selection process for in-residence graduate education programs.
-That board selection process ensures that URL officers with superior performance records are afforded the opportunity for in-residence graduate education.
-Cultivation of our best and brightest officers through in-residence learning enhances critical thinking skills with a direct correlation to enhanced warfighting expertise.
-Beginning with officers in year group 2015, in-residence graduate education will be required prior to assuming major command.
-In determining officers who are best and fully qualified for promotion, the boards should give favorable consideration to officers who have obtained relevant graduate degrees while in-residence.
-Degrees earned through Department of the Navy funded Low-residency Graduate Education Programs (LGEP) fulfill the in-residence graduate education requirement. - ii.
-The Navy values completion of graduate education and development of a subspecialty.
-Degrees from the Naval Postgraduate School, the Naval War College or equivalent Service institutions, and civilian education programs that result in assignment of a subspecialty code or award of Additional Qualification Designation (AQD) codes are desirable.
-Proven expertise from an experience tour utilizing that subspecialty in necessary tours is both valued and fundamental to development of Navy leaders.
+That board selection process ensures that URL officers with superior performance records are afforded the opportunity for graduate education.
+Cultivation of our best and brightest officers through high quality in-residence, lowresidence, and hybrid learning enhances critical thinking skills and warfighting expertise.
+Beginning with officers in year group 2015, graduate education will be required prior to assuming major command.
+In determining officers who are best and fully qualified for promotion, the board should give favorable consideration to officers who have obtained naval warfighting-relevant graduate education.
+Degrees earned through Department of the Navy funded Low-residency Graduate Education Program fulfill the graduate education requirement. - $\underline{2}$ .
+The Navy values graduate education and development of a subspecialty.
+Degrees and certificates from the Naval Postgraduate School, the Naval War College or equivalent Service institutions, and civilian education programs that result in assignment of a subspecialty code or award of Additional Qualification Designation (AQD) codes are desirable.
+Proven expertise from an experience tour utilizing that subspecialty is both valued and fundamental to development of Navy leaders.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - iii.
-The Navy values competitive scholarships and fellowships, examples of which include: Olmsted Scholar, Marshall Scholar, Rhodes Scholar, White House Fellowship, Secretary of Defense (SecDef) Corporate Fellowship, Tours with Industry, Fleet Scholars Education Program, and Federal Executive Fellowships (e.g., politico-military and cyber). - $\underline{\mathrm{iv}}$.
-Best qualified officers seek opportunities to broaden their cultural awareness through experiences and education and to enable better communication in a global operating environment. - \underline{v} .
+- 3. The Navy values competitive scholarships and fellowships, examples of which include: Olmsted Scholar, Marshall Scholar, Rhodes Scholar, White House Fellowship, Secretary of Defense (SecDef) Corporate Fellowship, Tours with Industry, Legislative Fellowships, and Federal Executive Fellowships (e.g., politico-military and cyber). - $\underline{4}$ .
+Best qualified officers seek opportunities to broaden their cultural awareness through experiences and education to enable better communication in a global operating environment. - 5.
 The Navy values the importance of Naval Reserve Officers Training Corps (NROTC), Officer Training Command (OTC), Recruit Training Command (RTC), and U.S. Naval Academy (USNA) duties in building and developing future Navy leaders.
 When reviewing an officer's qualifications for the next higher grade, you should give favorable consideration to NROTC/OTC/RTC/USNA assignments. - (d) Individual Augmentee (IA)/Global Support